prkumar/uplink/docs/source/user/quickstart.rst

-    :obj:`base_url` is especially useful for creating clients that target separate services with similar APIs; for example, we could use this GitHub consumer to also create clients for any GitHub Enterprise instance, for projects hosted outside of the public `GitHub.com <https://github.com>`_ service.
-(Another example is
+    :obj:`base_url` is especially useful for creating clients that target separate services with similar APIs; for example, we could use this GitHub consumer to also create clients for any GitHub Enterprise instance for projects hosted outside of the public `GitHub.com <https://github.com>`_ service.
+Another example is
-    creating separate clients for a company's production and staging environments, which are typically hosted on separate domains but expose the same API endpoints.)
+    creating separate clients for a company's production and staging environments, which are typically hosted on separate domains but expose the same API.

 So far, this class looks like any other Python class.
 The real magic happens when you define methods to interact with the webservice using